Knowledge Graph Facade

 Basic Usage

-The KnowledgeGraph can be used standalone after connecting to the OMOP CDM database on disk.
+The KnowledgeGraph can be used standalone after connecting to the OMOP CDM database.

 from sqlalchemy import create_engine